Collective many-body dynamics in a solid-state quantum sensor controlled through nanoscale magnetic gradients: Probing dynamics of nanoscale spin spirals

-To validate this winding–unwinding protocol, we prepare a spin spiral with cone angle $\theta = \pi/4$ and pitch $Q = 2\pi/(0.126\,${\textmu m}$)$ using the first NV group, and immediately reverse the process without any intermediate quench.
-Varying the unwinding time (and thus $\bm Q'$), we measure the ensemble-averaged $x$ and $y$ spin components (Fig.~\ref{fig: 2}C).
+To validate this winding–unwinding protocol on the bulk sample device, we prepare a spin spiral with cone angle $\theta = \pi/2$ and a pitch $Q = 2\pi/(0.242\,${\textmu m}$)$ and immediately reverse the process without any intermediate quench.
+Varying the unwinding time (and thus $\bm Q'$), we measure the ensemble-averaged $x$ and $y$ spin components (Fig.~\ref{fig: 2}(b)).
 We observe a clear revival in the coherence magnitude $|\langle S^+_{\bm Q'}(t=0)\rangle|$ centered at $Q' = Q$, providing evidence of reversible dynamics under the gradient field.
 The finite width of this revival profile reflects the spatial extent of the spin-polarized region ($\Delta Q' \approx 2\pi / (0.4\,${\textmu m})).

-These measurements confirm our ability to both prepare and measure Fourier modes of spin polarization with high fidelity, a crucial requirement for Magnetic Resonance Imaging.
+This data can be processed via nanoscale Fourier Magnetic Imaging (FMI)\cite{arai_fourier_2015} to reconstruct spin distributions from the inverse Fourier transform of $\langle S^+_{\bm Q'} \rangle$.
+The resulting spin spiral polarization is plotted in Fig.~\ref{fig: 2}(c) and matches the expected spatial profile imposed by the wavevector $\bm Q$, confirming our ability to both prepare and measure Fourier modes of spin polarization with high fidelity.

-We next proceed to investigate the many-body dynamics of spin spirals under an engineered Hamiltonian quench, focusing on the dynamics of the initialized Fourier mode $\boldsymbol{Q'}=\boldsymbol{Q}$.
-Using a tailored microwave pulse sequence (see Methods and Ref.~\cite{zhou_robust_2023}), we Floquet-engineer an effective Hamiltonian that symmetrizes the native dipolar spin-exchange interactions to approximately conserve total spin at stroboscopic times.
-To isolate intrinsic many-body dynamics from artifacts introduced by the microwave pulses, we prepare four spin spirals based on two pairs of antipodal spin-coherent states, prepared prior to winding in the XZ plane (Fig.~\ref{fig: 2}D) \cite{gao_signal_2025}.
-This approach allows us to average out systematic errors and spurious rotations corrupting the ideal interacting many-body evolution.
+We next proceed to investigate the many-body dynamics of spin spirals on the bulk sample device, focusing on the dynamics of the initialized Fourier mode $\boldsymbol{Q'}=\boldsymbol{Q}$.
+To isolate intrinsic many-body dynamics from accumulated microwave pulse errors, we prepare four spin spirals based on two pairs of antipodal spin-coherent states, prepared prior to winding in the XZ plane (Fig.~\ref{fig: 2}(d)).
+This approach allows us to average out systematic errors and spurious rotations corrupting the intrinsic nonlinearity of the many-body evolution \cite{gao_signal_2025}.